 For their part, the United States appears to be willing to impose "unprecedented" sanctions in China to punish it for a number of supposedly commercial cyber-attacks, Publication of Washington Post.

-According to the publication, invoked by anonymous US officials, the Obama administration plans to impose "unprecedented" sanctions against Beijing in response to a recent series of supposedly commercial cyber-attacks.
+According to the publication, citing unnamed US officials, the Obama administration plans to impose "unprecedented" sanctions against Beijingin response to a recent spate of alleged commercial cyberattacks.

-The government may justify these sanctions based on reports that Chinese companies have exploited and benefited from cyber-theft of US trade secrets, such as data intellectual property, corporate and trade secrets.
+The government can justify these sanctions, according to information, stating that Chinese companies have exploited and benefited from cyber-thefts of US trade secrets, such as intellectual property, corporate and commercial secrets.

 Apparently the Obama administration has not yet decided to proceed or not with the sanctions, but the White House is expected to take the final decision on the matter soon.
 A spokesman for the White House refused to comment on the matter.

-Moreover, in a few weeks, Chinese President Xi Jinping's visit to Washington is expected.
-Last week, a White House spokesman confirmed that there is "no doubt" that this issue (the issue of cyber-attacks on the part of China) will be on the agenda.
+Besides, in a few weeks, the visit of Chinese President Xi Jinping to Washington is expected.
+Last weekteam, a White House spokesman confirmed that there is "no doubt" that this issue (the issue of cyberattacks by China) will be on the daily agenda. layout.